vukovuko/puppeteer-task/README.md

   npm run build
   npm run start
 ```
-or using any other package manager such as yarn or pnpm.
+You can use any other package manager such as yarn or pnpm.

 **EXPERIMENTAL: Alternative docker startup:
 https://github.com/vukovuko/puppeteer-task/tree/feature/6---dockerizing